Arokota/magichats/README.md

 ## Inspiration

-A lot of these folk wrote really great blog posts that I definitely totally did not lift a couple of snippets here and there from.
+A lot of these folk wrote really great blog posts that I definitely totally did not lift a couple of snippets here and there from (or whole files in some case).
 Overall I think it's a great excercise to build this out yourself rather than just using someone elses deployment scripts. *Shakes fisk at Ansible*

 - https://rastamouse.me/infrastructure-as-code-terraform-ansible/
 - https://anubissec.github.io/Using-Ansible-and-Terraform-to-Build-Red-Team-Infrastructure/